Baking with Almond Flour | Cookies

 For this blog, I decided to focus on two different types of cookie recipes and see where my "Baking with Almond Flour for Cookies" journey would take me.
 In this experimental process, I identified a few things that can happen along the way:

-Baking Cookies with Almond Flour Challenges
+Challenges when Baking Cookies with Almond Flour

 - Almond flour is much denser than traditional flours, so it is important to make proper adjustments when baking with almond flour so your cookies don't end up flat and too dense.

-- Baking with gluten free flours like almond flour can also require more moisture, so you may need to find a combination of gluten free flours and other agents to compensate for this.
+- Baking with gluten-free flours like almond flour can also require more moisture, so you may need to find a combination of gluten-free flours and other agents to compensate for this.

 Tips for Baking Cookies with Almond Flour